Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit

 We consider N atoms and assume each to be a two-level system.
 The atoms are arranged in 1D or 2D arrays with separation $(d)$ less than the wavelength of the resonant light $(\lambda)$.
 The dynamics of the system are calculated using the density matrix formalism.

 The low-intensity limit is often assumed when performing calculations for collective interaction dynamics.
-There can be only a single excitation in the system at any time, which means that only the single excitation states have to be considered in the density matrix.
-The $g^{(2)}$ correlations, which describe the correlation between the emission of two photons, also require the doubly excited states to be considered.
-This increases the total number of states (of the order $N^2$) which considerably reduces the total number of atoms that can be accurately simulated.
+There can be only a single excitation in the system at any time, which means that only the single-excitation states have to be considered in the density matrix.
+The $g^{(2)}$ correlations, which describe the correlation between the emission of two photons, also require the doubly-excited states to be considered.
+This increases the total number of states (of the order $N^2$), which considerably reduces the total number of atoms that can be accurately simulated.